Dark Continent Explorer Photo Safari Testimonials

 All throughout the trip the accommodations were surprisingly clean, comfortable.
 Grass roofed huts add to the charm of the experience.
 Great food was prepared over a flickering Mopani campfire and stories abounded.

-Thanks goes to Wade and Bennie for knowing how to set up a get-it-all-done itinerary.
+Thanks goes to Wade and Bess for knowing how to set up a get-it-all-done itinerary.

 Kathy Negro, Pennsylvania